 $ docker pull postgres:alpine $ docker run -d --name gitea-db \ -e POSTGRES_PASSWORD=<PASSWORD> \ -v gitea-db-data:/var/lib/postgresql/data \ -p 5432:5432 \ postgres:alpine

 Now the database is up and running, we need to configure it.
 Make sure you remember the password for when Gitea starts.

 $ docker exec -it gitea-db psql -U postgres psql (9.6.1) Type "help" for help. postgres=# CREATE USER gitea WITH PASSWORD '<PASSWORD>'; CREATE ROLE postgres=# CREATE DATABASE gitea OWNER gitea; CREATE DATABASE postgres=# \q $

 Now run (remove the dns entry if not needed):

 $ docker run -d --name gitea \ --link gitea-db:gitea-db \ --dns 10.12.10.160 \ -p 11180:3000 \ -p 8322:22 \ -v gitea-data:/data \ gitea/gitea:latest

 You should now have two Docker containers for Gitea and PostgreSQL plus two Docker named volumes.

 Are we missing anything on this page?
-Then feel free to reach out to us on our Gitter channel, there you will get answers to any question pretty fast.
+Then feel free to reach out to us on our Discord server, there you will get answers to any question pretty fast.